 Delilah is our newest addition, although we’ve known her for her entire life.
 Through an unfortunate circumstance, we took her in from a family member in 2018.
 In Delilah’s prior life she was “a runner,” and would bolt outside whenever a door was left open a second too long.
 Since we’ve exposed her to life in the wild she’s had every bit of her curiosity filled, and she now stays loyally by our side.
 She loves exploring and smelling all of the crazy smells her snout has never sniffed, but her favorite thing in the world will always be food!

 Gnomie is our Hom(i)e.
 Our chariot.
 Our noble steed.
 He is a 1996 Chevy Express 1500 conversion van, complete with a high top and a set of badass all terrain tires.
-He takes everything we throw at him like it’s nothing - from steep grades to desert sands to uneven forest roads normally traversed by 4x4 vehicles.
-He features 300W of solar on his roof, 310 ah of AGM batteries, 20 gallons of fresh water, a full kitchen, and a pull out queen-sized bed.
+He takes everything we throw at him like it’s nothing – from steep grades to desert sands to uneven forest roads normally traversed by 4×4 vehicles.
 He enjoys new moon nights in the middle of nowhere, with the subtle light of the milky way shining down upon him.
 See more details about Gnomie.

 A very young Jayme adopted Crow way back in 2001, but she lived with Jayme’s parents until 2016 when we were able to take her in.
 Crow was a true badass, and very loyal.
 She loved nothing more than being by our sides.
 We laid her to rest in May 2018, just shy of her 17th birthday.
 But she still travels with us in our hearts.